-Hey this is Sasha Evdakov and thanks for joining me here at Tradersfly.com, where I share with you insight about trading, investing and the stock market.
-Now in this week’s episode, what I’d like to do is share with you the Trading Time Frames or the Trading Time Zones.
+Hey, this is Sasha Evdakov and thanks for joining me here at Tradersfly.com, where I share with you insight about trading, investing and the stock market.
+In this week’s episode, what I’d like to do is share with you the Trading Time Frames or the Trading Time Zones.

-Just so you can see when the market is open, and just some other things that go on and happen throughout the day within the markets.
+That way you can see when the market is open.
+Also, you'll see some other things that go on and happen throughout the day within the markets.

-What I’ve done over here is just write down the few notes throughout the trading day and trading session.
-Now these notes are not something to really really pay attention to specifically in the sense of “Hey, well because Sasha said this is going to happen at 10:00 to 10:30”, then that’s what’s going to happen.
+What I’ve done over here is write down the few notes throughout the trading day and trading session.
+Now, these notes are not something to pay attention to explicitly in the sense of “Hey, well because Sasha said this is going to happen at 10:00 to 10:30”, then that’s what’s going to happen.

 All about Time Frames